i-awan/eks_cluster/README.md

   - AZ failure tolerance
 - Bastion is optional if the EKS API is public
 - For private clusters, use IRSA and endpoint services with internal routing

-## SECTION TWO

-### a.
-Investigating Suspicious Outbound Traffic Alert from GuardDuty

-Upon receiving a GuardDuty alert indicating suspicious outbound traffic from an EC2 instance in the development environment, my first step would be containment.
-I would isolate the EC2 instance by detaching it from the internet gateway or modifying its security group to block outbound access, preventing further data exfiltration or malicious communication.

-Next, I would begin triaging the alert by reviewing CloudTrail logs for the instance to identify any unusual API calls, especially those related to networking or IAM.
-I would also check VPC Flow Logs to trace the destination IPs, ports, and frequency of the outbound traffic.
-Reviewing the EC2 instance metadata, installed software, and user access history via SSM or forensic snapshot analysis would provide additional context.

-Finally, I would determine if the activity was intentional (e.g., part of a dev test), misconfiguration, or the result of compromise.
-If it appears malicious, I would escalate to security leadership, revoke compromised credentials, and rotate instance roles or keys.
-Post-investigation, I would recommend preventive controls like stricter security group rules, GuardDuty suppression rules (if false positive), and runtime threat detection tooling such as AWS Inspector or third-party EDR.

-### b.
-Initial Steps After a Contained AWS Security Incident

-Following containment of a security incident in AWS, the first step I’d recommend is preserving all relevant data and logs before any clean-up or redeployment.
-This includes enabling and exporting CloudTrail, VPC Flow Logs, S3 access logs, GuardDuty findings, and EKS/Kubernetes audit logs if applicable.
-Ensuring immutable storage of this data allows accurate post-mortem analysis without risk of tampering.

-The next action would be assembling a timeline of events.
-Using the collected logs, I’d reconstruct actions leading up to, during, and after the breach.
-Correlating IAM activity, API calls, instance changes, and networking patterns helps identify the blast radius and root cause.
-Tools like AWS Detective, CloudTrail Lake, or open-source log analyzers can assist in visualizing and understanding this activity.

-Finally, I’d collaborate with the security lead to identify whether the incident stemmed from misconfiguration, compromised credentials, or unpatched resources.
-I'd support creating incident response documentation, remediating vulnerabilities, and applying lessons learned via automation, IAM least privilege principles, service control policies, and runbooks for future response preparedness.